 A specific language impairment (SLI) is a disorder that causes issues with language skills development in children.
 It is a condition that is not due to a known neurological, sensory, or intellectual disability.

 SLIs can affect the way a child speaks, listens, reads, and writes.
 Specialists sometimes refer to them as developmental language disorder, language delay, or developmental dysphasia.

-SLI is one of the most common developmental disorders, affecting around 7–8% of kindergarten children.
+SLI is one of the most common developmental disorders, affecting around